A Unified Framework for 10 TeV to EeV Diffuse Neutrino Sky and KM3-230213A: Parameter Estimation

 For the prompt model, the joint fit reflects the shared physical properties of the SBO-like LL~GRBs.
-The electron spectral index, $s_e \sim 2.4$, is consistent with the diffusive shock acceleration (DSA) scenario~\citep{Sironi:2015oza}, while the energy partition fractions for electrons and magnetic fields ($\log \xi_e \approx 0.8$, $\log \xi_B \approx 2.0$) suggest near-equipartition and efficient particle acceleration as discussed in detail in \textit{Paper I}.
+The electron spectral index, $s_e \sim 2.4$, is consistent with the diffusive shock acceleration (DSA) scenario~\citep{Sironi:2015oza}, while the energy partition fractions for electrons and magnetic fields ($\log \xi_e \approx 0.8$, $\log \xi_B \approx 2.0$) suggest near-equipartition and efficient particle acceleration, in agreement with the previous conclusion in~\cite{ref:PaperI}.
 The CR loading parameter, $\log \xi_p \approx -0.4$, is associated with the normalization of the neutrino production during the prompt emission phase.
+Given the current absence of direct gamma-ray and neutrino detections, the parameter constraints derived from Fermi-LAT upper limits represent an optimistic scenario for the prompt phase of LL GRBs.
+This interpretation ensures that the predicted neutrino flux is understood as a potential upper bound rather than an expected detection under current observational constraints.

-The initial bulk Lorentz factor in our prompt model, $\Gamma_0$, is weakly constrained with a median of $7.9$ and a broad $1\sigma$ range of $[2.00, 11.14]$.
-This is expected under the bulk-shock scenario.
-Observed multi-wavelength light curves in the afterglow phase provide a better constraint to break the degeneracy between the emission radius and the expansion velocity (Table~\ref{tab:afterglow_bfp}).
+The initial bulk Lorentz factor in our prompt analysis, $\Gamma_0$, is weakly constrained with a median of $7.9$ and a $1\sigma$ range of $[2.00, 11.14]$, as expected under the bulk-shock scenario.
+However, multi-wavelength light curves in the afterglow phase provide a better constraint to break the degeneracy between the emission radius and the expansion velocity.
 We find $\Gamma_0$ values of $2.3^{+0.16}_{-0.24}$ for GRB~100316D and $3.2^{+0.46}_{-0.70}$ for GRB~060218, consistent with the mildly-relativistic expansion speeds expected for SBO driven LL~GRBs.
-Additionally, our results yield energy partition fractions that are consistent across both bursts ($\log\epsilon_e\approx-1$, $\log\epsilon_B\approx-3.5$).
-These values align with standard FS models for LL~GRBs~\citep{Miceli:2022efx}.
+Additionally, our results yield comparible energy partition fractions for both bursts ($\log\epsilon_e\approx-1$, $\log\epsilon_B\approx-3.5$), which align with standard FS models for LL~GRBs~\citep{Miceli:2022efx}.
 The spectral index of accelerated electrons agrees with the DSA scenario ($2.1^{+0.01}_{-0.02}$ for 060218 and $2.3^{+0.06}_{-0.06}$ for 100316D).
-The inferred circumburst densities suggest diverse wind-like environments, with $A_{\star} \approx 0.5^{+0.33}_{-0.45}$ for GRB 060218 and $A_{\star} \approx 4.3^{+0.67}_{-0.34}$ for GRB 100316D.
-These values are consistent with the ranges expected for the Wolf-Rayet star progenitors typically associated with LL~GRBs \citep{Campana:2006qe, Margutti_2013}.
+Furthermore, the inferred CBM densities, $A_{\star} \approx 0.5^{+0.33}_{-0.45}$ for GRB 060218 and $A_{\star} \approx 4.3^{+0.67}_{-0.34}$ for GRB 100316D, are consistent with the ranges expected for the Wolf-Rayet star progenitors typically associated with LL~GRBs \citep{Campana:2006qe, Margutti_2013}.